 This message will be displayed for any applicant who

-- matched to a PGY-2 advanced position.
+matched to a PGY-1 preliminary position.

 Applicants who receive this message and who are deemed eligible to enter GME education on July 1 in the year of the Main Residency Match will have access to the List of Unfilled Programs and will be eligible to participate in SOAP to obtain an advanced position, if needed.